The call to priesthood

 Little on the surface indicated that any of these men were heading toward priesthood.
 Yet voices were whispering inside each of them, and eventually all three answered their respective calls.

-Today Knopf, Lewis and Martuscello are engaged in seminary studies for the Diocese of Rochester, and are among 13 men currently preparing for the diocesan priesthood.
+Today, Lewis and Martuscello and Knopf are engaged in seminary studies for the Diocese of Rochester, and are among 13 men currently preparing for the diocesan priesthood.
 Each has completed his pre-theology program and is now attending St. John’s Seminary near Boston.
 After four years of theology — plus a pastoral year at a diocesan parish — they will begin priestly life, applying their own special gifts and talents.

 “Our Lord calls all sorts of men, because he needs all sorts of different workers in the vineyard of the Lord.
 It’s not a cookie-cutter type of thing by any means,” said Father Peter VanLieshout, who serves as diocesan codirector of priesthood vocation awareness along with Father Matthew Jones.